-If we do not continue to satisfy the Nasdaq Capital Market continued listing requirements, our common stock could be delisted from the Nasdaq Capital Market.
+If we do not regain compliance with or continue to satisfy the Nasdaq Capital Market continued listing requirements, our common stock could be delisted from the Nasdaq Capital Market.

 The listing of our common stock on the Nasdaq Capital Market is contingent on our compliance with the Nasdaq Capital Market's conditions for continued listing.
-We are currently not in compliance with Nasdaq listing requirements, specifically the minimum bid price requirement, and must regain compliance on or prior to December 19, 2022.
-If we are unable to regain such compliance, we will cease to be eligible to trade on Nasdaq.
+We are currently not in compliance with Nasdaq listing requirements, specifically the minimum bid price requirement, and must regain compliance on or prior to July 31, 2023.
+If we are unable to regain such compliance, we will cease to be eligible to trade on Nasdaq and will likely be delisted by Nasdaq.